lambdamatt/LUKS_dual_boot/README.md

 decrypt /dev/sda5 and map to expected label of sda5_crypt cryptsetup open /dev/sda5 sda5_crypt
 ```
-activate root lv
+Activate root lv:

 ```
 lvchange -ay luks-1804
 ```

-mount the lv to /mnt
+Mount the lv to /mnt:

 ```
 mount /dev/mapper/luks--1804-root /mnt
 ```

 ## 45
 ![](images/45.png)
 Run `update_grub` and it will find 18.04.6 and add a boot menu entry.